 Posted By Amanda Girard On June 23, 2021

-How can your organization start conversations about COVID-19, address the needs of individual communities and pave a path forward to increased vaccination rates?
+How can your organization start conversations about COVID-19, address the needs of individual communities and pave a path forward to increase COVID-19 vaccinations?
 How do you prevent misinformation from creating hesitancy?
 As public health agencies continue trying to vaccinate Americans against COVID-19, we can use the following tips from public health experts to communicate skillfully about vaccines in order to build trust and confidence in community members.

 Make it personal.